Miguel Jiménez (Chilean footballer): Universidad de Chile

 On 7 January 2015, it was reported that Jiménez was signed by Club Universidad de Chile.
 Then, two days later he was officially presented alongside Matías Rodríguez (club's idol) during a press conference.

 On 8 March 2015, he debuted in a 1–0 away win over San Marcos de Arica at Carlos Dittborn Stadium, where he performed well.

 Iberia

 In mid-2016, he moved to Deportes Iberia from Los Ángeles, Chile (VII Region of Maule).
 He arrived there after have agreeing a two-year deal with the mission to replace to goalkeeper Franco Cabrera.

 Fernández Vial

 On 9 February 2018, he was signed by third-tier team Arturo Fernández Vial for play the Segunda División Profesional de Chile under orders of the Argentinian coach Esteban Fuertes, former footballer who played in Chile.

 Return to Ñublense

 On 18 December 2018, it was reported by ANFP website that Jiménez returned to Ñublense to face the 2019 Primera B de Chile tournament.

 Rangers

 He retired at the end of the 2022 season, as a player of Rangers in the Primera B de Chile.

 Coaching career

 Following his retirement, Jiménez joined the technical staff of Huachipato as a goalkeeping coach.
+In December 2024, he switched to Ñublense.